Cheltenham Festival: Horse safety concerns

+2026 review of starting procedures

+Following several false starts during the 2026 Cheltenham Festival, the BHA conducted a review of starting procedures.
+In July 2026, it recommended changes including modifications to the course layout, starting procedures and regulation, with the aim of reducing false starts and improving consistency at the starts of races.

 2026 races

 The number and type of races at the Cheltenham Festival has changed dramatically over the years of its existence.
 In particular, it has grown from a two-day meeting to a four-day meeting.
 In 2026, there will be 28 races as follows: